Arkanosis/rssht/docs/index.rst

 If the connection is lost, rssht will restore the tunnel after a few seconds, so you can connect again.

-If you're using SSH over HTTP and for some reason hts is hanging after losing the connection (it happens), kill it, start it again and wait for rssht to restore the tunnel.
+If you're using SSH over HTTP and for some reason :code:`hts` is hanging after losing the connection (it happens), kill it, start it again and wait for rssht to restore the tunnel.

 You can monitor rssht's attempts to establish the tunnel by running the following command on the *client host*: